microsoft/nni/docs/source/tutorials/darts.rst

 NNI presents many built-in model spaces, along with many *pre-searched models* in :doc:`model space hub </nas/space_hub>`, which are produced by most popular NAS literatures.
-Using or finetuning from a pretrained model sometimes might be beneficial in A pre-trained model is a saved network that was previously trained on a large dataset like CIFAR-10 or ImageNet.
+A pre-trained model is a saved network that was previously trained on a large dataset like CIFAR-10 or ImageNet.
-You can easily load these models as a benchmark, validate their performances, and finetune them if you need.
+You can easily load these models as a starting point, validate their performances, and finetune them if you need.

 In this tutorial, we choose one from `DARTS`_ search space, which is natively trained on our target dataset, CIFAR-10, so as to save the tedious steps of finetuning.